 He has been on the mixture of Paxil and Gabapentin for 4 weeks now and he has made so much progress.
 He even occasionally comes downstairs when we are watching TV or plays with our little Willy who has been the best little brother Anthony could ask for.
 Maya is a different story though and still as mean as can be.
 She is also getting some Gabapentin to help with her own fears.

 Most nights now Anthony roams the house with the others and has been exploring cautiously.

-Our goal is to establish a daily routine that they can all accept and then stop the Gabapentin all together and only use it for Anthony before heading to the vet.
+Our goal is to establish a daily routine that they can all accept and then stop the Gabapentin altogether and only use it for Anthony before heading to the vet.
 He will need bloodwork soon so we can get his teeth fixed.
 There might be some issues in his mouth causing pain yet too.
 He will most likely be on the Paxil for a longer period of maybe 1-2 years but I will consult about that with the vet and behaviorist again.

 A couple of my Instagram followers have told me that Gabapentin has also made a huge difference in their cat’s life when adjusting to new situations.
 I really don’t know what I would have done without it.

 I recently also read a post by Jackson Galaxy about why he changed his opinion on giving your cat medications like this.
 It really can be a great thing.

 Now giving him these meds has been an entirely different difficult story because he keeps changing his mind about what he likes and doesn’t like.